Robert S Kaplan Foundation

 - Relationship-Driven: Funding flows primarily through Robert Steven Kaplan's existing professional and board relationships, not through competitive application processes.

-- Focus on Established Organizations: Unlike the Draper Richards Kaplan Foundation (which focuses on early-stage social enterprises), the Robert S Kaplan Foundation supports established institutions and organizations.
+- Focus on Established Organisations: Unlike the Draper Richards Kaplan Foundation (which focuses on early-stage social enterprises), the Robert S Kaplan Foundation supports established institutions and organisations.

 - Education and Health Emphasis: Strong preference for higher education (particularly at elite institutions) and health-related causes, especially ALS research.

-- Jewish Philanthropy: Documented priority for Jewish organizations and theological education.
+- Jewish Philanthropy: Documented priority for Jewish organisations and theological education.

-- Alternative Pathway: Organizations seeking venture philanthropy funding should apply to the Draper Richards Kaplan Foundation (drkfoundation.org), which has an open application process and reviews approximately 3,000 applications annually to fund about 20 organizations with up to $300,000 over three years.
+- Alternative Pathway: Organisations seeking venture philanthropy funding should apply to the Draper Richards Kaplan Foundation (drkfoundation.org), which has an open application process and reviews nearly 3,000 applications annually to fund up to 20 organisations with up to $300,000 over three years.

 References